Do you want your ad here?

 • Up calls or Callbacks from C code to Java code

-Okay, so now that you are convinced, where can you get Project Panama?
+Okay, so now that you are convinced, how to get started?

 Getting Started

-Let us make sure the environment is setup before we begin.
-The following are install instructions for your respective OS.
+Let us make sure your environment is setup before we begin.
+The following are the install instructions for your respective OS.

 Mac OS X / Linux setup instructions:

-Note: To make environment variables permanent you can set these in your .bashrc, .bash_profile files on Linux or MacOS respectively.
+Note: To make environment variables permanent you can set these in your .bashrc or .bash_profile files on Linux or MacOS respectively.
+On newer Macs you can set them in your .zshrc or .zprofile

 $ java -version